x-tabdeveloping/rvfln/README.md

 # RVFLN

 <p>
-A Python implementation of Random Vector Functional Link Networks using the Sklearn API
+A Python implementation of Random Vector Functional Link Networks and Broad Learning Systems using the Sklearn API
 </p>

 ## Installation